 Yes, there are at least three different reasons for asymptomatic testing.

-There are plenty of circumstances in which you might need or want a COVID-19 test when asymptomatic.
-Proof of a negative COVID-19 test may be necessary to attend an event, or you may prefer to have such results before visiting with a loved one.
-Here are some events and occasions in which you may need asymptomatic testing:
+There are circumstances in which you might need or want a COVID-19 test when asymptomatic.
+Here are some events and occasions in which you may need such asymptomatic testing:

 Learn more about the New York State COVID-19 Travel Advisory.

 LGBTQ+ Pride Month commemorates the pursuit of equal justice for and a celebration of the LGBTQ+ communities and their allies.
 Here is how Rochester honors the month.